RyanHayes-Lab/Orientation/Tutorial.md

 This page allows you to make all sorts of modifications to the PDB file.
 "Terminal Group Patching:" controls what the N and C termini of your protein look like.
 In solution, the N terminal generally ends with an -NH3+ group, and the C terminal group generally ends with a -COO– group.
 These termini have the names NTER and CTER that you can select from the dropdown boxes.
 For the unfolded pentapeptide, the peptide is cut out of a longer protein, and the termini would not have these charged ends, but would be neutral and continue on to the next residue, so unless the mutating peptide is on one end or the other of the protein, I generally end it with a neutral capping group.
 The capping groups are ACE and CT3 in the drop down menus.

 You won’t need to select anything in the "Mutation:" row, this is used if the native sequence you want to make mutations to is different from the sequence in the PDB.
 You’ll be adding your mutations on top of the native sequence later in this tutorial.
+This row is also used to select the protonation state of histidines: on the delta nitrogen (HSD), on the epsilon nitrogen (HSE), or on both nitrogens (HSP).
+All histidines have the default protonation of HSD in this protein, so no modification...
+WORKING HERE

 The "Protonation:" row is fairly important.
 On this row you set the protonation state of various titratable residues in your protein (and possibly in your ligands).